The Best Way to Learn Drums

 The Standard Drum Set – Components and Sizes

 Five piece is standard.
 (This refers to the number of drums, not stands or cymbals.)
 You will not save money by getting a four piece or three piece drum set.
-Get a five piece drum set.
+Get a five piece drum set unless you have determined another configuration is what you need.
 Typical drum sizes are listed below.
 (Alternate sizes are listed in parentheses.
 The alternative sizes are becoming more popular.)

 |2||Mounted Tom-Toms||12" and 13"||(10 and 12)|